Selected Current Activiities

 - First commercially successful computer-based sound editor and mixing system (DAW): MacMix

 - First audio plug-in platform: MacMix for Dyaxis

 - First widely adopted stereo audio file format (MacMix then copied by Digidesign as Sound Designer 2 format)

 - First client/server UIMS system (AEGIS) preceding Java Applets by 10 years.

 - First stringless cello with a bow interface.

-Short BiographyAdrian Freed is Research Director of UC Berkeley's Center for New Music and Audio Technologies (CNMAT).
+Short BiographyAdrian Freed was Lead Researcher and Research Director of UC Berkeley's Center for New Music and Audio Technologies (CNMAT).
 He has pioneered many new applications of mathematics, electronics and computer science to audio, music and media production tools including the earliest Graphical User Interfaces for digital sound editing, mixing and processing.
 His recent work is centered around whole body interaction, gesture signal processing, and terrascale integration of data from wearable and built environment sensor/actuator systems employing electrotextiles and other emerging materials.